dklinges9/mcera5/README.md

 Alternatively you can navigate to the vignette manually [here](https://github.com/dklinges9/mcera5/blob/master/vignettes/mcera5_vignette.Rmd) on the GitHub repository.

+## Questions, Concerns, Issues

+Before emailing about a concern, please submit a reproducible example as an issue on this Github repository.
+To do so, navigate to [the main page of this repository](https://github.com/dklinges9/mcera5/) and click on the "Issues" tab, and then "New Issue."
+If you do not have a GitHub account or are otherwise unable to submit an issue, then contact David Klinges at dklinges9@gmail.com.

 ## Contact and Contributors

 David Klinges: _Maintainer, primary contact_ (dklinges9@gmail.com)
 James Duffy: _Creator_
 Ilya Maclean: _Contributor_

-## Issues

-Please submit reproducible examples as an issue on Github.